libgamera/GAMERA/docs/documentation.md

   - probability density surfaces in random number generation
   - time-and energy dependent shapes of particle escape of injection spectra

-If you use `python` and `numpy`, you can conveniently either cast the `GAMERA` output into `numpy`-arrays for further manipulation.
+If you use `python` and `numpy`, you can conveniently cast the `GAMERA` output into `numpy`-arrays for further manipulation.
 Also, `GAMERA` accepts `numpy`-arrays as input.
-In particular, `numpy.meshgrid` can be used for the last bullet point in the above list.
+In particular, `numpy.meshgrid` can be used as input for the last bullet point in the above list.